a3r0id/Tako/README.md

 > __Drop If Hashtag Includes__: Tako will ignore any Tweet that inludes any of these phrases in any of it's hashtags.
 (Keeps us from interacting with junk like #100daysofcode etc.).
 Should ALWAYS be lowercase as each hashtag will be searched in lowercase.

 > __Drop If Tweet Includes__: Tako will ignore any Tweet that inludes any of these phrases in any of it's hashtags.
-(Keeps us from interacting with junk like "check out my onlyfans + cybersecurity + drug shop on the darknet" etc.).
+(Keeps us from interacting with junk like "check out my onlyfans + 100DaysOfCode + drug shop on the darknet" etc...).
 Should ALWAYS be lowercase as each tweet will be searched in lowercase.
 Issue: Twitter API only includes some of the text of a tweet in API requests, larger tweets may be truncated so this feature is not completely reliable.

 ### (Image) Editing Bot Resources